 What Makes for a Bad Allergy Season?

 If allergens are produced for a longer duration, they affect us for an extended period of time, but add in the role of sheer quantity and you have double the trouble.
 As the transition from winter to spring occurs, in order to create an increased amount of pollen, you need plenty of dismal, rainy weather.
 Above average rainfall adds fuel to the fire, by helping plants produce allergens at a more rapid rate.
-Rainfall stimulates the production of pollen, essentially allowing plants to give off pollen more powerfully.
+Rainfall stimulates the production of pollen, essentially allowing plants to give off more pollen than usual.

 The creation of pollen alone can be enough to trigger allergies, but just because it is being produced, doesn’t mean it is being circulated.
 There are a few factors that aid in the dispersion of pollen and therefore a worse allergy season.
 First, as a rainy spring usually means higher levels of humidity, this also means pollen is able to be trapped or carried within the moist air much easier.
 This creates a mode of transfer which allows pollen to travel and influence people with greater ease.
 Picture a humid day where the air is heavy with moisture; now picture that air also being loaded with suspended pollen particles.

 An early spring oftentimes also means that bugs, or pollinators, will hatch early, or promptly return from their migration.
 They are in search of food that is conveniently found in plants and as they feast, they spread abundant allergens.
 Through years of adaptation, plants have evolved to make the transfer of pollen by insects simple.
 This occurs when insects eat, as they are also unknowingly being burdened with pollen particles that stick to their bodies.
 Then, when they fly to the next plant in search of more food, they spread that pollen farther and wider, pollinating more and more plants and the cycle continues.